esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ![Case courtesy of Ian Bickle, <a href="https://radiopaedia.org/">Radiopaedia.org</a>.
 From the case <a href="https://radiopaedia.org/cases/61830">rID: 61830</a>](fig/jewellery_artifact.jpg){alt='jewlery artifact'}

+### Metadata

+Metadata is the place outside the image that identifying data may be lurking.

 Various tools are available to help de-identify DICOM files in terms of metadata.
 A notable one is [DicomAnonymizer](https://github.com/KitwareMedical/dicom-anonymizer), an open-source tool written in Python.

 In some cases, you may need to examine and remove metadata manually or programmatically.
 For example, in some countries, DICOM fields are used inconsistently, and patient-identifying data can appear in unexpected fields.
 Therefore, careful examination and customized removal of metadata may be necessary.